PyConTH/www/site/pages/presentation-advice.en.rst

 PyCon conference do not have a dress code.
-Simply make sure your articles of clothing do not have slogans in breach of our 'Code of Conduct'_.
+Simply make sure your articles of clothing do not have slogans in breach of our `Code of Conduct`_.
 The most important thing is that you are comfortable with your clothing; if you are not, your discomfort will lead to a worse presentation.

 .. _Code of Conduct: https://th.pycon.org/en/code-of-conduct/